MJSasha/registration-modul/README.md

 ### Running the Application
 To run the Registration Module, follow these steps:

+1. Open `RegistrationModule.sln`
-1. Right click on the project `RegistrationModule.Desktop`
+2. Right click on the project `RegistrationModule.Desktop`
-2. Select `Debug > Start New Instance`
+3. Select `Debug > Start New Instance`

 The Registration Module should launch, providing registration and authentication functionalities.